ReproNim/reproschema/README.md

 - [8.0: Which tools will/are supporting this standard?]()

 ## 1.0: Introduction
-Creating NIMH Data Archive (NDA) forms using Brainverse turned out to be immensely time consuming for the average user, as a lot of details for data collection were missing in the current NDA schemas, which are primarily intended for data ingestion.
-We have been working with our collaborators, the Adolescent Brain Cognitive Development Study (ABCD) Study, the Canadian Open Neuroscience Platform (CONP) and the [MindLogger](https://mindlogger.org) team, to create a set of reusable schemas for common assessments across projects.
-We are building the assessment standard by extending and modifying the Center for Expanded Data Annotation and Retrieval (CEDAR) metadata representation.
-CEDAR uses JSON-LD to represent their templates, which we are continuing to use.
-For instruments and assessments, we are adding the ability to specify scoring logic and branching logic, but also clarifying how graph nodes are linked across JSON-LD documents.
-This will be one of the richest repositories of form-based assessment information publicly available.
+Cognitive and clinical assessments are used throughout neuroscience, but little consistency exists in assessment data acquisition or response representation across studies.
+Harmonizing data after acquisition is resource intensive.
+Currently, the NIMH Data Archive (NDA) enforces harmonization during data submission.
+This approach can create a mismatch between collected and submitted data.
+Reverse engineering NDA data dictionaries to their original assessments using a tool like Brainverse can be tedious.
+To enforce consistency at the data acquisition stage, we created a standard schema and a set of reusable common assessments.
+The schema extends and modifies the CEDAR metadata representation.
+Using JSON-LD, we represent Items (elements of individual assessments) or Scores, Activities (individual assessments), and Activity sets (collections of activities performed by a participant).
+An implementation of the schema  can specify scoring logic, branching logic, and user interface rendering options.
+The schema allows internationalization (multiple languages), is implementation agnostic, and tracks variations in assessments (e.g., PHQ-9, PHQ-8).
+This open and accessible schema library with appropriate conversion (e.g., to RedCap) and data collection tools (e.g., [MindLogger](https://mindlogger.org), LORIS, RedCap) enables more consistent acquisition across projects, with results being harmonized by design.

 ## 2.0: Need for Standardizing assessments
 - Cognitive and Clinical assessments are used throughout neuroimaging to perform deep phenotyping